VavoulidisMiltiadisZacharias/Achilleas-vs-food/README.md

 <br/>

 ### **General info:**
-This project is an implementation of a chess game using the programming language Java.
+This project is an implementation of a game consisting of a friend of mine (Achilleas) chasing a burger at space using the programming language Java.
 For the implementation, “swing” library was used in order to visualize everything using the Graphical User Interface it provides.
-It is a game just for fun.
+It is a game created just for fun.
 <br/>
 <br/>